 In 1997, the city adopted the Minnesota state building code.
-Under the code, a building permit is required for any improvements (new, repair, remodel, or replacement.)
-Any questions regarding repairs or improvements to property may be directed to the city clerk or to the city building inspector.
+Under the code, a building permit is required for any improvements (new, repair, remodel, or replacement).
+Any questions regarding repairs or improvements to the property may be directed to the city clerk or the city building inspector.

 There is also no parking on downtown streets from 2 to 6 a.m. year-round.

-Sidewalks must be cleared within 12 hours after the snow stops falling.
+Sidewalks must be cleared within 12 hours after the snow ceases to fall.
 Residents may not blow snow onto city streets.

-The city bills for water and sewer usage on a monthly basis.
+The city bills for water and sewer usage monthly.
 Rates are based on a service charge plus a charge per 1,000 gallons used.
 Meters are automatically read.

-Failure to pay a utility bill results in a $30 service charge and/or the water being turned off.
+Failure to pay a utility bill will result in a $30 service charge and/or the water being turned off.
 Water is turned on upon payment of the utility bill plus a $30 service charge.

 Cable – Cable television is available to all residents from Mediacom Cable.
 If you would like to connect to cable television or have any problems with cable television, call Mediacom at 1-800-332-0245.
 For repairs: 800-422-1473